Back to All Events

 Day 1 (Friday):

-• Team briefing and equipment check
+• Briefing and equipment check

 • Detailed route planning and weather assessment